matomo-org/developer-documentation/docs/4.x/content-tracking.md

 #### How do we detect the content target element?

 The content target element will be used to find a URL as this element is usually a link or a button.
-We detect the target element either by the attribute `data-content-target` or by the class `.piwikContentTarget`.
+We detect the target element either by the attribute `data-content-target` or by the class `.matomoContentTarget`.
 If no such element can be found we will fall back to the content block element.

 #### How do we detect the content target?